contygm/js-learn/JSDP/readme.md

 - Enable privacy for vars and other info
   - allow for private var scope
 - Issue: public and private members are treated differently
   - added complexity to core structure and code writing
   - private can't interact with public

-### Module
+### Module Reveal

 ###### Notes:
 - [Module Example](section1/start/js/script-module-reveaal.js)
 - Upgrade on Module Pattern
+  - more simplistic and easy to work with
+- reveal process is different from creation process
+- Issue: things are final
+  - can't override names of funcs, vars, or internal mechanisms
+    - wouldn't have access to props living in scope of functions
+    - don't have access to private variables
--
+- Much cleaner tho

+### Control Global Access Completely

+###### Notes:
+- Design patterns aren't solutions, they are suggestions
+- can mix and match if needed

+## Creational Design Patterns